 Our Hospital: Our Redevelopment

-Construction started in September 2009 and is set to finish in early 2013 – months ahead of schedule and under budget thanks to careful management by Ramsay Health Care and our construction partners John Holland Group.
+Construction started in September 2009 and is set to finish in late 2013 – months ahead of schedule and under budget thanks to careful management by Ramsay Health Care and our construction partners John Holland Group.

 Click on the images below for a larger version